adityakumarsony100-stack/Firstrepository/README.md

 Displays top 5 recommended movies in columns
 Easy to extend with movie posters or additional features

-# To run app you can copy file and in terminal write run app.py , press enter
+# To run app you can copy file and in terminal write streamlit run app.py , press enter